 30 hours Flight Time (maximum)

 - Turn around time is 5 – 7 business days.

-- If you need to claim from the previous years or have any questions in regards to the forms please email Veronica at [email protected].
+- If you need to claim from the previous years or have any questions in regards to the forms please email the Flight Training Office at [email protected].